Planning, Evaluation & Dissemination Tools for Researchers

 Construction Safety & Health Social Marketing Toolkit

-The Construction Safety & Health Social Marketing Toolkit includes information to help construction safety and health researchers use a social marketing approach to identify and overcome barriers to adoption of their research findings.
+This Toolkit is an output of the Ergonomics Community of Practice and includes information to help construction safety and health researchers use a social marketing approach to identify and overcome barriers to adoption of their research findings.
 This Toolkit is designed to build construction safety and health researchers’ and industry stakeholders’ capacity to:

 - Develop a social marketing plan;